 Early essential newborn care includes basic interventions that protect newborns against infection-related mortality, hypothermia and stimulate breathing such as drying, skin-to-skin contact, delayed cord clamping, breastfeeding initiation, and delayed bathing.
-In NFHS 2005-06 and 2015-16: clean cord care was already high (93 to 96%) but immediate drying of the newborn rose from 40 to 81%.
-Early initiation of breastfeeding and avoidance of pre-lacteal feeding increased by 20 and 30 percentage points, respectively between 2005-06 and 2015-16, while exclusive breastfeeding remained at 45% between 1995 to 2009, then also rose by 10 points by 2015-16.
-Clean cord care and kangaroo mother care were also higher among those with ANC and institutional delivery, and therefore increased with the increase in institutional deliveries.
-100
+In NFHS 2005-06 and 2015-16: clean cord care was already high (93 to 96%) but immediate drying of the newborn rose from 40 to 81%.98 Early initiation of breastfeeding and avoidance of pre-lacteal feeding increased by 20 and 30 percentage points, respectively between 2005-06 and 2015-16, while exclusive breastfeeding remained at 45% between 1995 to 2009, then also rose by 10 points by 2015-16.99 Clean cord care and kangaroo mother care were also higher among those with ANC and institutional delivery, and therefore increased with the increase in institutional deliveries.100

 Although early initiation of breastfeeding (within the first hour after birth) doubled (from 23% to 47%) during 2001-2008, although it remained at around 40%-44% since 2011 (Figure 3.8).
 The positive trends were observed in both higher and lower mortality state clusters, with stagnation in both clusters post-2010.
 Institutional births consistently had higher rates of early breastfeeding compared to home births, but early breastfeeding also increased among home births.
 Public and private facility births showed major increases in early initiation of breastfeeding prior to 2005, but not later.
 The high rate of c-section in private facilities may have led to lower early breastfeeding, since initiation can be delayed by anaesthesia.
-Other studies have also shown an increase among those with ANC, institutional delivery, and PNC within 48 hours, but lower among c-sections.
-101,102,103
+Other studies have also shown an increase among those with ANC, institutional delivery, and PNC within 48 hours, but lower among c-sections.^{101,102,103}

-Figure 3.8: Trends in early initiation of breastfeeding by cluster, place of delivery, and public/private facility, India (NFHS and DLHS pooled data, 1989-2018)
+Figure 3.8: Trends in early initiation of breast feeding for India and state clusters; for India by place of delivery; and for India by public and private facility deliveries (NFHS and DLHS pooled data, 1989-2018)